thedabs91/Scrabble/README.md

 # Scrabble

 This contains code to create a record of hooks and alphagrams out of a word list.
 It then allows that record to be saved as a database and used as quizzes.
-These programs began as a way to teach myself python, and was inspired by Zyzzyva, which is now owned by the North American Scrabble(R) Player's Association (NASPA).
+These programs began as a way to teach myself python, and was inspired by Zyzzyva, which is now owned by NASPA.

 ## To use the files